mahavedalla/mahavedalla/docs/questions/sila/what-are-the-factors-for-a-violation-of-the-first-precept.md

-# What are the factors for a violation of the first precept?
+Question: What are the factors for a violation of the first precept?
 Answer in Brief: -
  Category: Sīla
 Sutta References: -